Chapter 11 Formatting Objects in Word

 Introduction

-In Chapter 9, you learned how to insert hyperlinks, headers, and footers, which use the Insert Tab Ribbon.
-In the next chapter, you will learn how to create, edit, and format tables, which are on the Insert tab.
+In Chapter 9, you learned how to insert hyperlinks, headers, and footers, which use the Insert tab ribbon.
+In Chapter 10, you learned to create, edit, and format tables, which are on the Insert tab.
 This chapter will describe how to insert and format objects, such as pictures, and how to work with text boxes and WordArt.
 These commands (buttons) are found on the Insert tab.
-Like in prior chapters, when working with different features, Word adds extra tabs, called contextual tabs, to the Ribbon, which are normally not present.
+Like in prior chapters, when working with different features, Word adds extra tabs, called contextual tabs, to the Ribbon and are normally not present.
 This chapter will also address contextual tabs related to inserting and formatting objects

 Insert Pages and Pictures Using the Insert Tab